 Q / What is the policy on left packages or mail?

-Q / What do I do with my food stipend purchase card or transportation card?
+Q / What do I do with my food stipend purchase card?

-A / If you had an ICA card or SL card and took it home with you, don’t worry – you do not need to mail it back to us.
+A / If you had a purchase card and took it home with you, don’t worry – you do not need to mail it back to us.
 All cards have now been canceled.

 Q / What mental health resources are available to me?